top of page

 Menopause News

-Hormone fluctuations, not just hormone loss, drive many menopause symptoms
+Hormone fluctuations, not just hormone loss, drive many menopause symptoms.
+To find out more read my blog How Hormone Fluctuations Drive Menopause Symptoms here.

 Quick Tip!

-Here are three simply actions you can implement to support yourself and calm the Nervous System this New Year.
+Here are three simple actions you can implement to support yourself and calm the Nervous System this New Year.

 When hormones are fluctuating, the nervous system often feels on high alert.
 Before focusing on “doing more,” support your body to feel safe and settled.